aalexlu/content/ACurrent/Sociolinguistics/8 Language Variation and Language Change.md

 **Apparent time**: studying language in a single moment, but comparing people of different ages as a proxy of how the language has been changing
 - Relies on important assumptions about how speakers behave over their lifetimes
 - A way to model/simulate real time changes using *synchronic* data
-- Much more common in sociolinguistics than real time studyies; single person/team can feasibly collect all the interview data, over a relatively short period of time
+- Much more common in sociolinguistics than real time studies; single person/team can feasibly collect all the interview data, over a relatively short period of time
 - **Apparent time construct**: A *construct* of sociolinguistics, because it relies on the assumption that apparent time is *analogous* to real time (all a theory/hypothesis based on assumption)
 	- Apparent time can only be a proxy for real time if we assume the **critical period** of language acquisition
 		- We acquire our native language(s) over a period of time (childhood until early teens), which has an endpoint